• Home

 Who teaches/leads your workshops?

 Ledra Woodlee is the founder and owner of Natural Connections Photo Workshops.
-Ledra is also the principal instructor - although there could be an assistant from time to time.
+Ledra is also the principal instructor - although there could be an assistant or additional instructor from time to time.

 She started the business with her husband Jeff Woodlee and co-lead the workshops for a number of years.
-Unfortunately Jeff passed away a few years back.
-But Ledra kept the endeavor moving forward and NCPW is now a solo operation for Ledra.
+Unfortunately Jeff passed away a few years ago.
+But Ledra kept the endeavor moving forward and NCPW is Ledra's operation.
 She runs the business and leads all instruction.

 Browse Workshops

-I see Ledra is an Olympus Featured Pro - Do I have to shoot Olympus to attend your workshops?
+Ledra is an Olympus/OM System photographer - Do I have to shoot the same to attend your workshops?

 Absolutely not!
-Olympus mirrorless cameras are a personal choice and we love them!
-But NCPW adventures are for anyone and everyone, regardless of which brand of camera you shoot.
-We have experience with many brands of cameras due to an extensive retail photo sales background.
-No matter what you shoot, you and your cameras are more than welcome on all workshops!
+Olympus/OM System mirrorless cameras are a personal choice and they are awesome!
+But NCPW's adventures are for anyone and everyone, regardless of which brand of camera you shoot.
+Ledra has experience with many brands of cameras due to an extensive retail photo sales background.
+No matter what you shoot, you and your cameras are more than welcome on all trips!

 Browse Workshops